knowledge-club/javascript/content/en/string.md

 So better!!
 Now we see how to work with these strings.

 First, the username are wrong, the write is John Snow.
-Then, to overwrite the value of variable,

-Primeiro, o username está errado, o correto seria John Snow.
-Então, para sobrescrever o valor da variável, just what we call the variable name again.
+Then, to overwrite the value of variable, just what we call the variable name again.

 ```js
 username = 'John Snow';